View post in German

 · Cognitive development

 · Elementary development in natural sciences

 Playing in the sports hall, climbing the jungle gym and digging in the sandpit – there is something for everybody.
-From the traffic park and the school kitchen, right up to the Regenbogen-Kids Choir, activities such as Playball, Little Kickers (football), ballet, Kindermusik, Funastics, mini tennis, gymnastics and karate provide a full spectrum of extramural activities for younger children.
+From the traffic park and the school kitchen, right up to the Regenbogen-Kids Choir, additional activities (at parent’s cost) such as Playball, Little Kickers (football), Ballet, Kindermusik, Funastics, Mini Tennis, Gymnastics and Karate provide a full spectrum of extramural activities for younger children.